JuhinJim2/Python-ETL-Project/README.md

 ## Web scraping and Extracting Data using APIs

-1. Use the [requests] and [BeautifulSoup] libraries to extract the contents of a web page
+1. Use the [requests],[BeautifulSoup] and [pandas] libraries to web scrape the contents of a web page.
-2. Analyze the HTML code of a webpage to find relevant information
+2. Analyze the HTML code of a webpage to find relevant information.
-3. Extract the relevant information and save it in the required form
+3. Extract the relevant information and save in a CSV file.
+4. Load the CSV file into a SQL Database.

 ## Module 03